gogogoghost/appscmd/readme.md

 This command line tool used on nokia 2780 flip (kaios 3.1) to sideload apps

+Your device must be set selinux to permissive first.
+See [here](https://github.com/gogogoghost/root-nokia2780)

 ### Usage

 [Download](https://github.com/gogogoghost/appscmd/releases) or build appscmd then push it to your device